alces-flight/flight-env/etc/envs/gridware/info.md

 quickly you can install many applications from one of our prebuilt binary repositories.

-Alces Gridware (Vintage Edition) is not actively supported and has been superseded by Flight Kit (see `kit`).

 ## ENVIRONMENT CREATION

-This environment provides Gridware (Vintage Edition) v1.5.1.
+This environment provides Gridware v1.5.2.
 It is possible to create either user-level Gridware environments or, if you have write access to the global environment tree, to create system-wide Gridware environments.

 ### Personal Environment